Portsmouth City Council Announce Major Lakeside Sustainability Initiative

 The ground-breaking project will include roof-mounted solar PV arrays across five buildings, one of the largest solar parking canopy arrays in the UK, and a large battery storage system.
-It is anticipated that works will start in Autumn 2022.
+It is anticipated that works will start in 2023.

 Across the UK, both businesses and residents are seeing steep increases in energy bills, however, this project will see commercial occupiers of Lakeside North Harbour offices protected from increasing electricity costs.

 - 1,900 roof-mounted solar PV panels will be installed across the five buildings at Lakeside North Harbour

 - An additional 8,000 solar PV panels will be installed above existing car parking spaces, forming solar canopies.
 These combined projects will have a total renewable electricity generation capacity of 4.5 megawatts (MW) and are set to save 992 tonnes of carbon dioxide from being emitted each year.

 - Installation of a number of electric vehicle (EV) charging points alongside the solar PV and battery project, along with the infrastructure to install additional charging points as onsite demand increases.

 - 2MW battery installation to enable excess electricity to be stored and used during peak periods of demand.

 To maximise the consumption of electricity generated from the solar PV panels, the 2MW battery will have the capacity to store any excess electricity and power approximately 2,000 homes instantaneously.
 This means an increase in carbon emissions savings and further reductions of onsite electricity costs.
 The battery will also be used for ‘grid services’, which allows power to be stored or discharged as required by the National Grid, to help balance other renewable sources of generation and periods of peak electricity demand.